material-motion/material-motion/specifications/runtime/runtime.md

 Plans define the Executor they require.
 This requires Plans to be aware of their Executors, which is not ideal.
 It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

-This is currently the preferred approach.
+> This is the preferred approach.

 **Map Executor to Plan type**